Koi-foo/pcmanfm-qt-context-menu/README.md

 * Search for files in the specified folder
 * Show full path
 * Open archive to subfolder
+* Adding a wallpaper menu item to the desktop
+* Unpacking rpm archives

 * Edit document as root
 * Open terminal as root